 Instructions

-• Preheat oven to 450 degrees, line one baking sheet with parchment paper or a Silpat mat, set aside.
+- Preheat the oven to 450 degrees Fahrenheit (232 degrees Celsius).
+Line a baking sheet with parchment paper or a Silpat mat, then set aside.

-• In the bowl of a stand mixer fitted with the paddle attachment, add warm water.
-Sprinkle yeast and allow to dissolve for 2-3 minutes.
-Add brown sugar, butter and salt.
-With mixing speed on low add the flour a half cup at a time.
-When all of the flour is gone sprinkle in the cornstarch, switch to the dough hook attachment (or place dough onto a lightly floured surface and knead for 4 minutes), mix on low for 4 minutes or until the dough is smooth and elastic.
-Cover bowl with plastic wrap and allow dough to rest for 5 minutes.
+- In the bowl of a stand mixer fitted with the paddle attachment, add the warm water.
+Sprinkle the yeast over the water and let it dissolve for 2–3 minutes.
+Add the brown sugar, butter, and salt.
+With the mixer on low speed, add the flour ½ cup at a time.
+Once all the flour is added, sprinkle in the cornstarch.
+Switch to the dough hook attachment (or transfer the dough to a lightly floured surface) and knead for 4 minutes, until smooth and elastic.
+Cover the bowl with plastic wrap and let the dough rest for 5 minutes.

-• Place 10 bites into a pot with boiling water and baking soda.
+- Drop 10 pieces of dough into a pot with boiling water and baking soda.
 Allow the bites to cook for about 30 seconds, then remove and place on the prepared baking sheet.
 Brush with egg wash and salt immediately (if doing salted).
-Place in the oven and bake for about 10 minutes or until the bites are golden brown, just watch them so they don't burn!
+Place in the oven and bake for about 10 minutes, or until the bites are golden brown—just watch them so they don’t burn!
 If doing the cinnamon sugar version, immediately dip the tops of the bites into the melted butter and then into the cinnamon sugar mixture.

 NOTES